Left-Eyed and Right-Handed

-I am left eyed and right handed.
-It does not bother me and I am usually able to score right up there with the right eyed and right handed folks.
-I wore a patch over my entire left eye to shoot – but you can’t walk around and the targets look like they are smalelr, farther away, and going really fast.
+I am left-eyed and right-handed.
+It does not bother me, and I am usually able to score right up there with the right-eyed and right-handed folks.
+I wore a patch over my entire left eye to shoot – but you can’t walk around and the targets look like they are smaller, farther away, and going really fast.

 The best solution is not to worry so much about it if you are shooting well.
 Eye dominance means that one eye focuses first and leads the other eye to focus.
 The eyes work together to focus on whatever you are looking at.

 Try trusting your natural ability to bring the gun up in the front of the target and shoot when the gun gets to your face.
 The way the eyes work is like this: